-Overall undergraduate grade point average (GPA) of 3.0 or above on a 4.0 scale (Probationary admission may be granted for applicants with a GPA of less than a 3.0 who show promise through their other achievements).
+- A baccalaureate degree from an accredited college or university.
+All candidates must hold an initial certification or be eligible for Pennsylvania certification. - GPA of 3.0 or above on a 4.0 scale (Probationary admission may be granted for applicants with a GPA of less than a 3.0 who show promise through their other achievements).